isomerpages/nlb-discovereads/_diy-resources/preschool-resources/Discover Science.md

 <h4>LET'S TRY THESE AT HOME!</h4>
 <p>With a little bit of creativity and using objects found around you, you can create simple yet fun activities for your child to do to supplement their reading.<p>
 <br>
 <p>How about giving the two activities below a try?
-They will give your child a little peek into history on how people told time before clocks as well as understand the difference between Analog and Digital clocks.
+They will give your child a little peek into history on how people told time before clocks as well as understand the difference between Analog and Digital clocks.<p>
 <h4>Activity 1: How Did People Tell Time Before Clocks?</h4>
 ![Alt text for image on Isomer site](/images/TellingTimewiththeSun.png)

-1. In the morning, at around 9-10am, ask your child if they can see the sun from the window.
-Ask them to describe the sun; e.g. does it look further away or closer or does it feel hotter?
+<p>1.
+In the morning, at around 9-10am, ask your child if they can see the sun from the window.
+Ask them to describe the sun; e.g. does it look further away or closer or does it feel hotter?<p>

-2. Have them write down or draw their observations.
-They can fill up the table appended.
+<p>2.
+Have them write down or draw their observations.
+They can fill up the table appended below.

 	[My Observation Table](/files/science-lfa/applied-physics-time/MyObservationTable.pdf)

-3. Repeat this activity at 12-1pm and again, at 5-6pm.
-Ask them if they notice any difference in the sun's position in their observations.
+<p>3.
+Repeat this activity at 12-1pm and again, at 5-6pm.
+Ask them if they notice any difference in the sun's position in their observations. <p>

-4. Explain to your child that before clocks, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.
+<p>4.
+Explain to your child that before clocks, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.<P>

-5. Have your child think more deeply or discover more by asking them how people told time during rainy or cloudy weather.
+<p>5.
+Have your child think more deeply or discover more by asking them how people told time during rainy or cloudy weather. <p>

 **Note:** Do remind your child to take breaks as prolonged staring at the sun may damage their eyes.